art & discursive practice

 1708 E. 71st Street Chicago

-CHANGE Clothes is series of art therapy projects that empower everyday girls and women using the objects that are familiar, accessible, and meaningful in their lives.
-CHANGE Clothes began as investigation of the artistic language of clothing as a private and public response to violence against women.
+In 2009, Leah Gipson began working on a series of art therapy projects to empower girls and women using the objects that are familiar, accessible, and meaningful in their lives.
+The series began as investigation of the artistic language of clothing as a private and public response to violence against women.

 Chicago Metropolitan YWCA